What is the Tulsa Schweitzer Fellowship

 Reflection Reports: Fellows are required to submit monthly reflection reports about their activities and leadership development, as well as a comprehensive written final report, to their Academic Mentor, Site Mentor, and Fellowship Director.

 Fellowship Evaluation: Fellows are required to complete a pre- and post- survey for the Fellowship.
 Each Fellow’s site mentor also must complete a final site mentor survey.
 Links to these on-line surveys will be provided by the Fellowship Director.

-Monthly Meetings: Monthly meetings take place one weeknight/month and last 3 hours.
-Monthly meetings provide the Fellows with leadership development, skills-based workshops, interdisciplinary discussions, time for reflection on community service, and an opportunity to network with like-minded students from diverse fields as well as professionals in areas of interest to them.
-Each Fellow is required to attend all monthly meetings.
+Monthly Meetings: Monthly meetings generally take place on the third Thursday of each month from 5:30 pm – 8:30 pm.
+Monthly meetings provide the Fellows with leadership development, skills-based workshops, interdisciplinary discussions, time for reflection on community projects, and an opportunity to network with like-minded students from diverse fields as well as community health leaders.

 Celebration of Service: Each year, all Fellows are required to attend the Celebration of Service, an event that welcomes the new Fellows and honors the work of the outgoing Fellows.
 Outgoing Fellows prepare a short presentation describing their accomplishments.
-This year, the event will be held on May 6, 2020.
+The event usually takes place in early May.